projectnomore/v2/README.md

-# v2
+# project no more v2
-v2 testing, betas, and more
+we're back and we're awesome.